eddy8700/spring-cloud-hash-broker/README.md

 cf create-service service-name basic custom-hash

-Now it’s time to push and bind to the client app.Go to broker-client and run
+Now it’s time to push and bind to the client app.Go to hashmap-broker-client and run

 mvn clean